 Microsoft Dynamics GP is an ERP product built using a much older system architecture, which becomes an issue in scenarios designed for the latest technologies, including cloud deployment options, customizations using current development tools, and integration with CRM.

 - Dynamics GP still uses the same proprietary programming language (Dexterity) that it used back in 1992.

-- Integration between Dynamics GP and Dynamics CRM (or any other CRM product) requires the use of separate databases.
+- Integration between Dynamics GP and Dynamics CRM requires the use of separate databases.

-Acumatica offers a completely integrated ERP and CRM solution for the price of system resources, whether deployed on premise or in the cloud.
+Acumatica offers a completely integrated ERP and CRM solution and can be deployed on-premises or in the cloud.
 And with Acumatica, you enjoy unlimited users.
-If you are looking for the best price/value, performance, functionality, and ease of use of any ERP product available for small- and medium-sized businesses, then make sure you consider Acumatica.
+If you are looking for the best price/value, performance, functionality, and ease of use of any ERP product available for your business, then make sure you consider Acumatica.

 In the end, the ERP solution you choose will be an integral part of your company for several years.
 We encourage you to perform due diligence when considering the purchase of any ERP system, not just ours.
 Ask questions.
 Look seriously at your business requirements over the next three to five years.

 See the G2 Crowd survey showing how users compared Acumatica against Microsoft Dynamics NAV, GP, and 365.

 Make sure you take some time to review Acumatica’s ERP software selection resources to help you find the solution that is right for you.